Amy D. Waterman, PhD

 Clinical Research Scholar

-Hannah Bass is a clinical research scholar at The Patient Engagement, Disparities & Research Lab at the Houston Methodist Hospital’s Academic Institute.
+Hannah Bass is a clinical research scholar at The Patient Engagement Research Lab at the Houston Methodist Hospital’s Academic Institute.
 Hannah graduated from the University of Georgia with a Bachelors of Science in Biological Engineering in 2019, worked for a growth strategy business consulting firm in Austin, Texas for 2 years, and is now pursuing a medical degree and Master of Engineering through Texas A&M University's EnMed Program.
 Her academic interests include improving access to care in underserved communities both locally and abroad and promoting public health initiatives.
 In her free time, Hannah enjoys hiking, reading and traveling.

 Alexandra Farhangui